Rename Your File

 The latakoo Flight app for Mobile is currently available on iOS and Android devices.
 Go to the store and search latakoo Flight Mobile.

-latakoo Flight for Mobile app works similarly to the desktop app, allowing you to choose video or images from your phone, select the compression rates and add metadata.
+The latakoo Flight for Mobile app works similarly to the desktop app, allowing you to choose video, images or audio files from your phone to upload, select the compression rates and add metadata.

 Log in with the same credentials you set up on latakoo.com.